emilianomaccaferri/emilianomaccaferri.com/v4/blog/content/posts/jwk-nginx/index.md

 # snip ...
 ```

 The full configuration is available [here](https://github.com/emilianomaccaferri/nginx-jwk/blob/main/nginx/etc/conf.d/default.conf), but the fundamental bits are captured in the snippet just above.
-What we are doing is reverse-proxying all our microservices behind NGINX: every request that hits the `/a` or `/b` endpoints will go through an [auth_request](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html) (called `.validate`) in our configuration.
+What we are doing is reverse-proxying all our microservices behind NGINX: every request that hits the `/a` or `/b` endpoints will go through an [auth_request](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html) (called `.validate`).
 This particular `location` block will run our custom JS authentication logic, which we will see in a bit.
 <br>

-From the [documentation](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html), we can see that `auth_requests` can only return `203`, `401` or `403` error codes.
-Since we will only use the `401` error code inside our JS script, we will catch such code with the `error_page` directive, that will redirect our request to yet another custom route, called `@unauthorized` (code below).
-This way, if the authentication fails, we will redirect errored request to such page.
+From the [documentation](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html), we can see that `auth_request`s can only return `203`, `401` or `403` error codes.
+Since we will only use the `401` error code inside our JS script, we will catch such code with the `error_page` directive, that redirects our request to yet another custom route, called `@unauthorized` (code below), in case the authentication process fails.

 ```nginx
 location @unauthorized {